MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-upgrading-extensions.md

 The following steps provide the general pattern for using an upgrade tag on upgrade code.

 > [!IMPORTANT]
-> Use upgrade tags only upgrade purposes only.
+> Use upgrade tags only for upgrade purposes only.

 1. Use the following construct around the upgrade code to check for and add an upgrade tag.